sarg3nt/certified-kubernetes-administrator/13 Troubleshooting/02 Control Plane Failures.md

 # Control Plane Failures

 - Check node status: `k get nodes`
-- Check status of pods running on the lcuster: `k get pods -A`
+- Check status of pods running on the cluster: `k get pods -A`
 - Check control plane services:
     ```bash
     # If running as pods then get and describe the pods